5 tips for creating an innovative workforce

 In this way, instead of creating an environment in which those best placed to improve their workplace are encouraged to do so, the healthcare sector as a whole, and the NHS in particular, risks losing its greatest asset, with the disengagement of nursing staff contributing to record staff shortages.
 1 in 10 nurses are leaving the NHS each year, and estimations putt staff shortages at 250,000 by 2030 without serious intervention.[4]

-Nurses and innovation
+Nurses and innovation in healthcare

 But nurses are natural innovators.
 In the 1940s, it was a nurse, Bessie Blount Griffin, that invented the feeding tube.
 In the 1950s Sister Jean Ward invented Neonatal Phototherapy.
 In the 1960s it was ED nurse Anita Dorr who invented the Crash Trolley.
 These are lifesaving inventions that came from nurses thinking creatively about the problems they faced every day and finding solutions to them.
 From Florence Nightingale introducing proper hygiene and sanitation in the 1850s through to Teri Barton-Salina introducing colour-coded IV lines in the 2000s, nurses have been revolutionising medical care for centuries.